rhagelstrom/BetterCombatEffects/README.md

   * Shield of the 300; TDMGADDT: Shield of the 300 Bonus
   * Shield of the 300 Bonus; AC: 1; TURNRS; STACK

 * **TDMGADDS**  the TARGET of the attack will add an effect to the SOURCE when damage is done.
 This is useful for de-buffing the attacker on successful hit.
 Example would be like a rust monster

   * Rust Monster; TDMGADDS: Rust Metal
   * Rust Metal; DMG: -1; STACK;

-* **SDMGADDT** the SOURCE of the attack will add an effect to the TARGET when damage is done.
+* **SDMGADD**  the SOURCE of the attack will add an effect to the TARGET when damage is done.
 The shadow is an example.

   * Strength Drain; STR: -1d4; STACK; RESTL
   * Shadow; SDMGADDT: Strength Drain